 All applications received are screened on the basis of the information provided in the application form, taking into account qualifications, training, competencies and professional experience as well as candidates’ answers to the pre-screening questions.
 Candidates who meet the requirements of the post will be contacted for the next step in the selection process, which may involve written tests, language tests, interviews and an assessment centre.

 Candidates not preselected for tests and interview will be notified through the online recruitment system.
 Due to the large number of applications received for NATO vacancies, telephone, e-mail or fax enquiries cannot be answered.

 For grade A.5 posts and above an external Assessment Centre may be organized.
 It is usually a one-day event and takes place off site.
-It consists of a number of individual and group exercises in order to assess whether the candidates possess the required competencies.
+Candidates take part in a number of individual and group activities which enable the assessment of candidates’ competencies in relation to the post applied for.
 The Assessment Centre is organized by an outside company in coordination with the Hiring Manager of the Division and HR.
-It can be selective (only those candidates considered to possess the required competencies will be invited for interview) or non-selective (the results of the Assessment Centre are considered as additional information to assist the Panel with its assessment of all candidates).
+The results of the Assessment Centre are considered as additional information to assist the Panel with its assessment of all candidates.

 It is frequent that candidates are asked to sit a written test to help the interviewers to assess candidates’ drafting skills and/or technical or specialist knowledge of the subject matter.

 The test may be either selective, meaning that only the candidates with the best test results will be invited to return for interview, or followed immediately by an interview (usually on the following day).